stanfrbd/filetree_dls/README.md

 This unoptimized script attempts to create a filetree from a Ransomware DLS (Data Leak Site)

 > [!IMPORTANT]
-> Won' work if there is a Captcha
+> Won't work if there is a Captcha

 # Install dependencies